darklordabc/Legends-of-Dota-Redux/README.md

  - Over the coming weeks, this repo will be refactored, and LoD will be built from the ground up using the new modding API
  - Ash47's source1 servers have been closed and will not reopen
  - The workshop version of LoD will be disabled until it is stable using the new modding API
+ - Do not create any more issues until the refactor is complete, as, they are useless issues

 ###About###
  - Pick your skills to build an overpowered masterpiece!